thejackshelton/qwik-start/README.md

 ### Development

-To start the development server for the app:

 ```
 pnpm --filter app dev
 ```

-This runs Vite in SSR mode for the Qwik application.

 ### Building

-To build the application:

 ```
 pnpm --filter app build
 ```

 ### Preview

-To preview the built application:

 ```
 pnpm --filter app preview